 Fiordland’s marine reserves offer spectacular opportunities to experience the area’s unique underwater ecosystems.
 Together the 10 reserves are representative of the diversity of marine environments found in Fiordland.

-These protected areas are an important tool for ensuring our marine biodiversity is maintained in a healthy state and is available for scientific study.
+These protected areas are an important tool for ensuring our marine biodiversity is maintained in a healthy state.

 All New Zealand’s marine reserves are managed by the Department of Conservation.
 The following rules apply to activities in a marine reserve: